Women’s Olympics Golf Field - World Class Line Up For Paris 2024

 (Image credit: Getty Images)

-With the conclusion of the third women’s Major of the year, the KPMG Women’s PGA Championship, the women’s field for the Olympics at Le Golf National in Paris has been confirmed.
+After the third Major of the year, the KPMG Women’s PGA Championship, the women’s field for the Olympics at Le Golf National in Paris was confirmed.

 In total, 60 of the world’s best players will tee it up at the event for 33 nations, with the action beginning three days after the end of the men’s tournament, running between 7 and 10 August.